radgrad/docusaurus2/docs/devops/deployment/heroku.md

 First, sign up for a free account on Heroku at [this page](https://signup.heroku.com/).

 Next, download the [Heroku CLI tool](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).
-You might need to restart your shell client after instillation for it to take effect.
+You might need to restart your shell client after installation for it to take effect.

 ## Create a new Heroku app